-The purpose of this District is to insure the ongoing maintenance, operation and servicing, of the storm drain basin, storm drain system, and parks.
-The special benefit assessments to be levied for this District are intended to provide a revenue source for all the maintenance, and servicing of the service area's improvements including, but not limited to, the materials, equipment, labor and administrative expenses.
+The purpose of this CSA is to insure the ongoing maintenance, operation and servicing, of the storm drain system, storm drain basin, and parks.
+The special benefit assessments to be levied for this CSA are intended to provide a revenue source for all the maintenance, and servicing of the service area's improvements including, but not limited to, the materials, equipment, labor, and administrative expenses.
 However, the assessments are not intended to fund reconstruction or major renovations of the improvements and facilities.
-The improvements to be maintained and funded entirely or partially through the service areas assessments are generally described as:
+The maintenance, operation, and servicing of the storm drain system are funded entirely or partially through the service area assessments and generally described as:

-- Periodic cleaning and maintenance (as needed) on 325 linear feet of 12" inch pipe, 7,081 linear feet of 18 inch pipe, 950 linear feet of 24" pipe 599 linear feet 30 " pipe, and 34,305 linear foot of curb and gutter; - One outfall pump and four lift station pumps;
+• Periodic cleaning and maintenance (as needed) on 457 linear feet of 12" inch pipe, 7,156 linear feet of 18 inch pipe, 1525 linear feet of 24" pipe 632 linear feet 30 " pipe, and 38,940 linear feet of curb and gutter;

-- Periodic cleaning and maintenance of 64 catch basins and 39 manholes; - Repair curb and gutter as needed to maintain the storm drain system (34,605 linear feet of curb and gutter); - Periodic street sweeping to prevent build up of silt and other damaging materials to the storm drain system.
+- One outfall pump and four lift station pumps; - Periodic cleaning and maintenance of 68 catch basins and 41 manholes; - Repair curb and gutter as needed to maintain the storm drain system (38,940 linear feet of curb and gutter); - Periodic street sweeping to prevent build up of silt and other damaging materials to the storm drain system.
 All debris is contained and hauled off site with containment bins; - Annual repairs and general maintenance to storm drain basin (erosion control, weed spraying, grading/excavation as needed) - Remove silt build up next to the wall of the separator with the use of the suction truck. - The Parks and Recreation Department provides continual maintenance of all parks, park/basin public use areas, open lots, and streetscapes within the Service Area (i.e. irrigation, mowing, weed abatement, tree care, and playground equipment maintenance).

 The method of apportionment described in this report for allocation of special benefit assessments utilizes commonly accepted engineering practices.
-The formula used for calculating assessments for the District reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
+The formula used for calculating assessments for the CSA reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
 Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit conferred on that parcel and a parcel may only be assessed for special benefits received.

-All the improvements and services associated with the CSA have been identified as necessary, required and/or desired for the orderly development of the properties within the District to their full potential and consistent with the proposed development plans.
+All the improvements and services associated with the CSA have been identified as necessary, required and/or desired for the orderly development of the properties within the CSA to their full potential and consistent with the proposed development plans.
 As such, these improvements would be necessary and required of individual property owners for the development of such properties and the ongoing operation, servicing and maintenance of the improvements and facilities would be the financial obligation of those properties.
 Therefore, the storm drain facilities and the infrastructure, and the annual costs of ensuring the maintenance and operation of these improvements provide special benefits to the properties within the CSA.